zi-lin/zi-lin.github.io/index.md

 search_omit: true
 ---

 I'm an undergraduate student in the [**Department of Chinese language and literature**](http://chinese.pku.edu.cn/) at [**Peking University**](http://pku.edu.cn).
-I use Computational Linguistics methods to study morphology and semantics in Chinese.
-My work touches on the fields of Computational Linguistics, Natural Language Processing and Traditional Linguistics.
+My academic interests are interdisciplinary, including (1) using computational methods to investigate fundamental linguistic questions and (2) applying findings from linguistics to develop techniques for automatic natural language understanding.

 I am applying for a PhD program for Fall 2019, please do not hesitate to contact me if you are interested!